team-bubl/bubl-marketing-3/.github/README.md

 ## Technologies

-This portion of the project (the landing page and marketing site for Bubl) was build using HTML, Less/CSS, and vanilla JavaScript.
+This portion of the project (the landing page and marketing site for Bubl) was build using HTML, CSS, and JavaScript.

 ## Maintainers